Skip to main content

 Hiccups

 A characteristic nicotine response, particularly at higher strengths or for new users.
-Hiccups occur because nicotine stimulates the vagus nerve and diaphragm.
-They are harmless and typically subside within minutes.
-If hiccups are persistent, it is a reliable signal that your chosen strength is too high — consider stepping down to normal strength (4–6mg).
+Hiccups may occur because nicotine can stimulate the vagus nerve and diaphragm.
+If hiccups are persistent, consider lowering strength or reducing use rather than pushing through.

 Nausea

-Mild nausea is common for new users or when stepping up in strength.
-It is caused by nicotine's effect on the chemoreceptor trigger zone in the brain.
-Start with light pouches (1–4mg) if you are new to nicotine, and work up gradually.
+Mild nausea can happen for new users or when stepping up in strength.
+Start with light pouches (1–4mg) if you already use nicotine but are new to pouches, and avoid increasing strength quickly.

 Increased Heart Rate